Jackson Transit System: Services

+A major route overhaul took place in March 2024.
+It was intended to simplify schedules, make the routes more direct, and provide easier access to grocery stores across the city.

+Service to the industrial area around Boiling Avenue via bus route 45 was indefinitely suspended in January 2025.

 Fleet

 As at July 2016, the fleet comprised 40 buses.

 Depot

 JTRAN operated out of a depot on University Boulevard.
 When National Express took over in October 2015, it moved to a new depot on Highway 80.

 Fixed Route Ridership

 The ridership and service statistics shown here are of fixed route services only and do not include demand response.